liabru/matter-wrap/API.md

 <!-- Start index.js -->

-## PluginExample
+## MatterWrap

-An example plugin for matter.js.
+A coordinate wrapping plugin for matter.js.
+See the readme for usage and examples.

-## PluginExample.Body.init(body)
+## MatterWrap.Engine.update(engine)

-Example function that removes friction every created body.
+Updates the engine by wrapping bodies inside `engine.world`.
-Automatically called by the plugin.
+This is called automatically by the plugin.

 ### Params:

+* **Matter.Engine** *engine* The engine to update.

+### Return:

+* No return value.

+## MatterAttractors.Body.wrap(body, bounds)

+Wraps the `body` position such that it always stay within the given bounds.
+Upon crossing a boundary the body will appear on the opposite side of the bounds, while maintaining its velocity.
+This is called automatically by the plugin.

+### Params:

-* **Matter.Body** *body* The body to init.
+* **Matter.Body** *body* The body to wrap.
+* **Matter.Bounds** *bounds* The bounds to wrap the body inside.

 ### Return: